 Here's how it works: Birds are placed in the hack box at least a week before they begin to fly.
 A bird that already knows how to fly would likely not return to the box, which is why it's important to start early.

 Food is placed on the box every day, which gives the bird an opportunity to learn to hunt without being completely cut off from its food source.
 Eventually, the bird will be able to sustain entirely on its own hunting.

-This technique is used for a variety of birds at the California Raptor Center, but not with barn owls, which are released locally in the Davis area.
-Barn owls can feed on their own after just 15 days and are ready for release without the need for a hack box after just 28.
+This technique is used for a variety of birds at the CRC, but not with Barn Owls, which are released locally in the Davis area.
+Barn Owls can feed on their own after just 15 days and are ready for release without the need for a hack box after just 28.